HarvestProfit/react-native-rectangle-scanner/README.md

 cd ios && pod install && cd ..
 ```

+**NOTE**: you need to be targeting iOS 10 or greater.
+Your pod file may need `platform :ios, '10.0'` at the top

 ### Android Only

 If you do not have it already in your project, you must link openCV in your `settings.gradle` file